astrorama/PhosphorosDoc/source/user_manual/quickstart.rst

 you have to take some action in one of them, its tile will be presented in orange letters.
 For example, at the moment we have not perform yet the first step of the model fitting (computing the photometries of our models), so the sub-panel `1.
-Model Grid Generation / Selection` is orange (because we cannnot compute photometric redshifts for our catalog without performing this step first).
+Model Grid Generation / Selection` is orange (because we can not compute photometric redshifts for our catalog without performing this step first).

 To build the models you just have to click on the `1.
 Model Grid Generation / Selection`